jmaraya1229/EmployeeTracker/README.md

 # Employee Tracker

 ## Description
-The following application will allow the user to manage an employee database using Node.js, Inquirer, and MyQL.
+The following application will allow the user to manage an employee database using Node.js, Inquirer, and MySQL.
 The user will be able to view all of their employees, and add/delete an employee, role, or department.

 ## Table of Contents
 * [Installation](#installation)